IBM Portable Personal Computer

 The IBM Portable Personal Computer 5155 model 68 is an early portable computer developed by IBM after the success of the suitcase-size Compaq Portable.
 It was released in February 1984 and was quickly replaced by the IBM Convertible, only roughly two years after its debut.

 Design

 The Portable was basically a PC/XT motherboard, transplanted into a Compaq-style luggable case.
 The system featured 256 kilobytes of memory (expandable to 640 KB), an added CGA card connected to an internal monochrome amber composite monitor, and one or two half-height 5 1/4-inch 360 KB floppy disk drives, manufactured by Qume.
 Unlike the Compaq Portable, which used a dual-mode monitor and special display card, IBM used a stock CGA card and a 9-inch amber monochrome composite monitor, which had lower resolution.
 It could, however, display color if connected to an external monitor or television.
-A separate 83-key keyboard and cable was provided, which uses a phone jack styled connector RJ11.
+A separate 83-key keyboard and cable was provided, which uses a front panel mounted phone jack styled connector RJ11.
 The cable from the connector then went to the back of the machine, where the original XT keyboard jack was.